SeaQL/sea-orm-tutorial/tutorials-book/src/ch01-02-migration-cli.md

 ## Define the migrations

-Update the migration files to define the `Bakery` and `Baker` tables:
+Update the migration files to define the `Bakery` and `Chef` tables:

 The filename must follow the format `m<date>_<6-digit-index>_<description>.rs`.